Helping our employees as well as our customers to stay a step ahead

 Are you keen to set to work on important HR projects that have an impact on the organisation as a whole?
 Do you want to be involved in the very latest HR-related developments?
 And are you interested in the financial services sector, do you have an innovative take on HR and an unconditional drive to turn your ideas into reality?
 If so, the HR traineeship at ING is ideal for you!

 Choose the HR traineeship at ING and allow your talent to flourish.
 Apply for the vacancy of HR trainee and convince us of your potential.
-If you’re successful you’ll be invited to take an online assessment, which is step 2 of the selection procedure for the International Talent Programme.
+If you’re successful you’ll be invited to take an online test, which is step 2 of the selection procedure for the International Talent Programme.